LaSepp/ScreenConnectIntegration/README.md

 * Join Host Session
 * Create new Session

-Limitations:
-* At the moment only works with Active Directory Authentication
-* Only tested with v3-v5

 ToDo:
-* Add Support for Forms Authentication
 * Add Client Capabilities (List and Join as Guest)
 * Add Support for creating Meetings
 * Add Support for Uninstall/Reinstall